practicingruby/practicing-ruby-paid/posts/v5/006-process-spawning-patterns.md

 string, but the `system` method (and many other process spawning methods) will take an array or a string.

-    When passed a String, `exec` may decide to spawn a shell to interpret the command, rather than executing it directly.
+    When passed a String, `exec` may spawn a shell to interpret the command, rather than executing it directly.
 This is handy for stuff like `system('find . | ack foobar -l')` but is very dangerous when user input is involved.
 An unescaped string makes shell injection possible.
 Shell